Norm Coleman: Iraq, Iran, and Israel

 Coleman was a strong supporter of the Iraq War from the start.
 In 2008, he still supported the war, generally tending to agree with the Bush administration.
 He was in favor of the eventual removal of U.S. troops from Iraq, but did not support any kind of timetable for their removal until the situation stabilized.
 An August 2008 MinnPost article summarized his position as: "He believes the prospects are good for a drawdown of U.S. troops, but it must be done based on conditions on the ground as reported by commanders in the field, not according to an 'arbitrary' timetable set for 'political' reasons in Washington."

 Coleman has also been outspoken about his belief that Iran poses a threat to Western democracies.
 He has sponsored Congressional Resolutions aimed at Iran, including measures condemning what the US deemed as violations of the Nuclear Non-Proliferation Treaty and other international obligations.
 Coleman led an effort to bring worldwide pressure on Iran to stop its attempts to enrich uranium, which many believed was the final step in an effort to gain offensive nuclear weapons capabilities.

 Coleman co-sponsored several pieces of legislation to increase sanctions on Iran, including divestment of American pension funds in companies that do business with Iran and sanctions against countries that provide it with nuclear technology.
 In 2007, he said, "For the sake of our national security, the U.S. must ensure that the sensitive nuclear technology that we share with partner countries does not fall into the hands of the Iranians."

 Coleman is an outspoken supporter of Israel.
 He cosponsored the Palestinian Anti-Terrorism Act of 2006 and sent then Secretary of State Condoleezza Rice a letter urging her to investigate Egypt's alleged smuggling of arms to Palestinian militants in the Gaza Strip.

-On April 28, 2025, at the Jerusalem "Inaugural JNS Policy Summit to address Israel's pressing strategic issues", hosted by the Jewish News Syndicate, Coleman urged Jewish tech CEOs to censor platforms to curb growing support for Palestine: "And when you think about it, the Masters of the Universe are Jews!
-We’ve got Altman at OpenAI, we've got [Facebook founder Mark] Zuckerberg, we've got [Google founder] Sergey Brin, we've got a group across the board.
-Jan Koum, you know, founded WhatsApp.
-It's us."
 Coleman led the Republican Jewish Coalition delegation to meet directly with Prime Minister Benjamin Netanyahu.